 At one time, I was very active.
 I was for many years a member of the South Manchester Radio Club.
 I was involved in DX contests on the VHF and UHF bands, which involved a lot of overnight operating from drafty tents on wind-swept hilltops.
 I engaged in Top Band radio direction-finding (DF) events, which involved a great deal of running around in dark woods.

 I'll write more about my home-construction of radio and electronic equipment another time.
 However, I was awarded (with Dave Bolton, G8UQC) the RSGB Ostermeyer Trophy in 1984, which is awarded for the most meritorious description of a piece of home-constructed or electronic equipment published in RadCom.
 The article was the Beermat Mk.II Direct Conversion Receiver, so named since the original design sketches were drawn in a pub, on the back of a beermat - and, yes, while drinking beer!

 I have started using some of my experiences as a Radio Amateur in some of my short stories: Anomalous Propagation, Dust of Angels and Broken Box.
 These are all part of my Four Square Less One collection.

 Something I do very, very occasionally, and only in the Indian Ocean.
 Far too cold anywhere else!
 In any case, these days I tend to stick to snorkeling.

 Tracey and I have enjoyed fast cars for a long time.
 Tracey bought me a Lotus Elan before we were married - the thing's a girl's gotta do to get a chap to marry her!

-I thik this all fits into the categories of Fast Cars, Fine Wines and Beautiful Women - all things which probably count as either illegal, immoral or fattening.
+I think this all fits into one of the categories: Fast Cars, Fine Wines and Beautiful Women - all things which probably count as either illegal, immoral or fattening.

 We had a lot of fun in that car - a pity it was nicked from the garage forecourt where it had gone for a service and minor repairs.
 Otherwise, I'm sure I'd still have it.